 1. Sign Up For A Weakness Class

-We often live in our own bubble and dismiss our shortcomings while staying inside the comfort zone.
+We often live in our own bubble and dismiss our shortcomings while staying inside our comfort zone.
 If you know what your weakness is, just take the plunge and sign up for it!

 Save the talking, and just do it!